 Land Sale No. 5 is a 15,569 square foot, RT-8 zoned development site on the west side of Macdonald Street, north of West 3rd Avenue in the Kitsilano.
 The property sold for \$2,403,000 in October 2004, showing a time-adjusted rate of \$261 per square foot buildable.
-This site has a low 0.75 FSR, and an attractive Kitsilano location, although the subject waterfront is offsetting.
-I regard this rate per buildable square foot as a useful indicator for the subject.
+This site has a low 0.75 FSR, and an attractive Kitsilano location.
+I regard this rate per buildable square foot as high for the subject.

-Land Sale No. 6 refers to a 12,000 square foot potential development site on the south side of
+Land Sale No. 6 refers to a 12,000 square foot potential development site located on the south side of Cornwall Avenue, between Vine Street and Yew Street, across from Kitsilano Beach

-Cornwall Avenue, between Vine Street and Yew Street, across from Kitsilano Beach Park.
+Park.
 The property was improved with a three-storey, 24-unit apartment building and sold in January 2005 for \$4,650,000 or \$387.50 per square foot of site.
 Value is primarily in the land, although the improvements contributed somewhat to value.
 Based on the 1.45 maximum floor space ratio the transaction showed a time-adjusted rate of \$325.74 per buildable square foot.
 The subject setting is superior, however, the contribution of the comparable improvements and the appeal of the Kitsilano location are more than offsetting - I regard this adjusted rate as materially high for the subject.

-Land Sale No. 7 refers to a 28,125-square-foot, RM-3 zoned property on the south side of West 14th Avenue, east of Granville Street.
+Land Sale No. 7 refers to a 28,125 square feet, RM-3 zoned property on the south side of West 14th Avenue, east of Granville Street.
 The three-lot assembly closed between January and April 2005.
 The purchase price was \$7,690,000, which after adjustment for time reflects rates of \$203,767 per unit and \$229.84 per buildable square foot, based on a 1.45 floor space ratio.
 The purchaser contemplates a high-rise development on the site, which will provide very good views to units on the upper floors.
 This phenomenon will offset, to a greater or lesser extent, the superior subject setting and the higher FSR.
-Average unit size is 887 square feet, much smaller than for the subject.
-I regard the \$229.84 per square foot rate as a slightly low indicator for the subject, with the adjusted unit price of \$203,767 significantly low, due to the smaller average unit size.
+Average unit size is 887 square feet, smaller than for the subject.
+I regard the \$229.84 per square foot rate as a useful indicator for the subject, with the adjusted unit price of \$203,767 low, due to the smaller average unit size.

 Land Sale No. 8 is a three-lot redevelopment assembly located on the north side of West 4th Avenue, between Highbury Street and Wallace Street near Jericho Beach.
 The properties were improved with three wood frame apartment buildings containing 32 units.
 The purchaser was planning to redevelop the site in the short to medium term.
 The May 2005 trade at \$5,775,000 reflected a time-adjusted rate of \$259.47 per square foot buildable, at the maximum 1.45 FSR.
-This Point Grey location has high market values, represents a superior location, and has improvements that continue to contribute to value; the prime subject water setting will offset these to a greater or lesser extent.
-I regard this \$259 rate as a useful indicator for the subject.
+This Point Grey location has high market values, and represents a superior location, which the subject water setting mostly offsets, and the improvements likely continue to contribute value; I regard this \$259 rate as high for the subject.